Characterizations of Stability via Morse Limit Sets: Introduction

-I would like to thank my advisor Matthew Gentry Durham for his guidance and support during this project.
-Thanks to Elliot Vest for many conversations and for his comments on an earlier draft of this paper.
+I would like to thank my advisor Matthew Gentry Durham for their guidance and support during this project.
+Thanks to Elliott Vest for many conversations and for his comments on an earlier draft of this paper.
+I would like to thank Sam Taylor for a helpful conversation regarding $\text{Out}(F_n)$.
+I would also like to thank the referees for their helpful comments.